-Professional writers and visual artists who have completed formal or informal training in their discipline, maintain an artistic practice, and publish or present their work in a manner recognized by their professional peers.
-Applicants must be Canadian citizens or permanent residents, and meet at least one of the following criteria:
+Professional writers and visual artists who have completed formal or informal training in their discipline, maintain an artistic practice that includes publishing, and publish or present their work in a manner recognized by their professional peers.
+Applicants must be Canadian citizens or permanent residents and meet at least one of the following criteria:

-- One professionally published book (excluding selfpublished books and chapbooks) - One exhibition catalogue - Eight publications in periodicals or journals.
+- One professionally published book (excluding self-published books and chapbooks) - One exhibition catalogue - Eight publications in periodicals or journals.